CDCgov/data-exchange-portal/api/README.md

 ## Endpoints

-- `/api/oauth_callback`
+- `/api/token`
   This is the endpoint that gets invoked when the user successfully logs into an auth provider.
 The incoming request contains an auth code that can be exchanged with the same auth provider for an auth token.
-The endpoint then responds to the client with token and redirects the browser back to the DeX portal dashboard.
+The endpoint then responds to the client with token.

 ## Setup